unixorn/docker-helpers.zshplugin/ReadMe.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This is a collection of docker helper scripts, packaged as a zsh plugin to make it easier to use with [antigen](https://github.com/zsh-users/antigen).
+This is a collection of docker helper scripts, packaged as a ZSH plugin to make it easier to use with frameworks like [zgenom](https://github.com/jandamm/zgenom) and [antigen](https://github.com/zsh-users/antigen).

 Most of these were collected from blog posts, gists, slack - basically stuff I saw and thought was useful enough to stash away, and I've given credit where I know the source.